affinidi/eventi-workshop/docs/iota-framework-recommendation.md

 ### Run The application to experience the Affinidi Iota framework

 Try the App with Affinidi Iota Framework and click on `Give Me Recommendations` button on the landing page.

+> [!NOTE]
+> The Eventi App filters events exclusively by music genres such as `Pop`, `Rock`, `Hip Hop`, and `Jazz`.
+Try giving one of these values in your Affinidi vault to view the filtered events based on the chosen genre.

 ```sh
 npm run dev